BadeaTayea/Symbolic-PDE-Discovery/README.md

 u_t = -5.56656\, u\, u_x - 0.88657\, u_{xxx} - 0.10044\, u\, u_{xxx}
 $$

-Through visual inspection of the original solution, and from the form of the identified PDE, we could identify the first system to emerge from the **Korteweg–De Vries (KdV) equation**.
+Through visual inspection of the original solution, and from the form of the identified PDE, we could tell the system emerges from the **Korteweg–De Vries (KdV) equation**.

 The quality and accuracy of the prediction is demonstrated by both quantitative error metrics and qualitative visualizations.